ibm-cloud-docs/vmware-cross-region-dr/resiliency-design.md

 ![A green and white logo on a black background Description automatically generated](image/Veeam-Replication-architecture.drawio.svg)

-{: caption="Figure 1 Veeam standard replication architecture {{site.data.keyword.Bluemix_notm}} on IBM Cloud " caption-side="bottom"}
+{: caption="Figure 1 Veeam standard replication architecture on IBM Cloud" caption-side="bottom"}

-To adapt to IBM Cloud/recreate (remove the wan accelerators) – “standard” replication architecture.

-To adapt to IBM Cloud/recreate – “standard” replication architecture.

 Veeam Replication is recommended to protect VMs with a recovery point objective (RPO) in hours.
 If a more aggressive RPO is needed, Veeam Continuous Data Protection must be used.